gantry/gantry5/wordpress/README.md

 ln -s ../scss
 ```

-3. Symbolically link the template into your WordPress installation.
+3. Symbolically link the theme into your WordPress installation.